Arrowsmith and Adam Smith

 Arrowsmith is the novel for which Sinclair Lewis refused the 1925 Pulitzer Prize.
 It is also one of the five novels for which, in 1930, Lewis became the first American to be awarded the Nobel Prize for Literature.
 The others were Main Street, Babbitt, Elmer Gantry, and Dodsworth.

-Rejecting the Pulitzer, Lewis stated:
+Rejecting the Pulitzer, Lewis wrote:

 [T]he Pulitzer Prize for novels is peculiarly objectionable because the terms of it have been constantly and grievously misrepresented.